Benefits

 Are there other methods for fixing false teeth?

-There are other methods, such as using a combination of crowns and partial dentures that can keep timage003he retaining clips out of sight.
+There are other methods, such as using a combination of crowns and partial dentures that can keep the retaining clips out of sight.

 These are quite specialised dentures, so you should ask your dentist about them.
 You can also have teeth implanted, ask your dentist for more information.